 In a context where enterprise mobility begins to be one of the strongest pillars the digital strategy for organizations, we’ve interviewed Sergio Viana – Partner & Microsoft Solutions Lead the Xpand IT on the importance of cross-platform mobile development, commenting on the importance of Microsoft partnership and recent acquisition: Xamarin.

-1. Why did Xpand IT decided to become a Xamarin Partner?
+1. Why did Xpand IT decide to become a Xamarin Partner?

-We’ve decided to partner with Xamarin around 2 years ago.
-Truth is, we’ve been delivering mobile experiences for our customers for more than 7 years and the challenge of delivering cross-platform apps was always an issue.
+We’ve decided to partner with Xamarin around two years ago.
+The truth is, we’ve been delivering mobile experiences to our customers for more than seven years, and the challenge of providing cross-platform apps was always an issue.
 How could we do it in a more sustainable way, decreasing the initial investment and the overall TCO of the solutions?
-I must confess that, initially, when we considered using Xamarin technology we were a bit skeptical because there there were a lot of other companies that promise to have the solution to the cross-platform challenge but in the end it is not a solution at all, it’s a compromise.
-After the initial evaluation we saw that all that Xamarin presented as their value proposition, was real and at that point we’ve decided that we wanted to become Experts using it’s technology not only in Portugal but, as time went by, and customer references were created, in the world.
+I must confess that, initially, when we considered using Xamarin technology we were a bit skeptical because there were a lot of other companies that promise to have the solution to the cross-platform challenge but in the end, it is not a solution at all, it’s a compromise.
+After the initial evaluation we saw that all that Xamarin presented as their value proposition, was real and at that point, we’ve decided that we wanted to become Experts using its technology not only in Portugal but, as time went by, and customer references were created, in the world.

-2. Considering where you are now, was that a good decision?
+2. Considering where you are now, was that a right decision?

 3. What is your opinion about Microsoft acquiring Xamarin?

-4. Do you feel that by Microsoft acquiring Xamarin that are now less obstacles to adopting the technology?
+4. Do you feel that by Microsoft acquiring Xamarin that are now fewer obstacles to adopting the technology?

-Overall, we haven’t found a lot of obstacles when it comes to our customers adopting Xamarin.
-And the reason is quite simple: the investment rational makes sense e it allows for a shorter time-to-market when compared to the alternatives.
-Two things that we’ve heard from customers are related to the fact that Xamarin was still a startup so there was no way to be sure they would still be here 5 years from now (which now just doesn’t apply) and pricing (that could only be a problem for bigger teams and that it’s not anymore a problem).
-So, with this acquisition Microsoft created all the necessary conditions for a massive adoption from the general Microsoft community for mobile development focusing other platforms – but also for developers of other platforms and want to follow an efficient cross-platform approach with no compromises in terms of usability and performance.
+Overall, we haven’t found a lot of barriers when it comes to our customers choosing Xamarin.
+And the reason is quite simple: the investment rationale makes sense, and it allows for a shorter time-to-market when compared to the alternatives.
+Two things that we’ve heard from customers are related to the fact that Xamarin was still a startup so there was no way to be sure they would still be here 5 years from now (which now just doesn’t apply) and pricing (that could only be a problem for bigger teams, but it’s not an issue anymore).
+So, with this acquisition, Microsoft created all the necessary conditions for a massive adoption from the general Microsoft community for mobile development focusing other platforms – but also for developers of other platforms and wanted to follow an efficient cross-platform approach with no compromises concerning usability and performance.

 5. Are there any less positive aspect in this acquisition?

 I wouldn’t call it less positive, but there are some things with which I am curious to see how they are going to be addressed.
-We’ve done a lot of things with Xamarin so we have a very close relationship and acquisitions sometimes create some distancing from our regular contacts and teams with whom we’re already working.
+We’ve done a lot of stuff with Xamarin, so we have a very close relationship, and acquisitions sometimes create some distancing from our regular contacts and teams with whom we’re already working.
 However, best case scenario is we win even more contacts inside Microsoft that are quickly put up to speed on what we’ve done!
-Considering the awesome relation we have with Microsoft in Portugal it will definitely be good to win some more contacts in other subsidiaries or in Microsoft Corp.
+Considering the awesome relation we have with Microsoft in Portugal, it definitely will be good to win some more contacts in other subsidiaries or Microsoft Corp.